...we call government.

 How best should we assist the poor?
 Should it come from generous hearts through private giving, or from the cold hand of the state?
 In a perfect world, I'd say that it would best come from private organizations.
 Then again, in a perfect world what need would there be for a government?
 Still, 'we' are called to assist those less fortunate.
 As Rick points out,

-I thought that, in a democracy, “us” is the “government”.
+I thought that, in a democracy, us is the government.

 He's right.
 What we choose to do together we call government.